Jeffrey-Sarnoff/Delegate.jl/README.md

 Delegate unary, binary, trinary functions into fields of a type.

     The results may be `bare`, having the return type of delegated function.
-    The results may be `re-wrapped`, returning a value of the same type being processed.
+    The results may be `re-wrapped`, returning a value of the same type processed.

 ## exports